 Using the recipes included in the project manual (which are also available at go.illinois.edu/Cooking301Recipes), prepare an exhibit for one of the classes below.
 If icing is used on the tea ring or sweet rolls, the recipe for the icing must also come from the book.
 The yeast bread/roll dough may be prepared in a bread making machine; however prepared mixes are not permitted.
-Changes to recipes are only allowed to accommodate food allergies and sensitivities (i.e. nut allergy, gluten intolerance, etc.).
-If you make changes to the recipe, bring a copy of the recipe with your changes.
+No ingredient additions or substitutions should be made to the recipes, unless they are to accommodate food allergies, sensitivities, or special diets (i.e. nut allergy, gluten intolerance, vegetarian/vegan diet, etc.).
+If you make changes to the recipe due to the reasons listed above, bring a copy of the recipe with your changes and be prepared to discuss them with the judge.
 Display exhibit on a disposable plate or pie tin and place in a zip-sealing plastic bag.
 In addition to your food exhibit, complete one of the six experiments: Experiment with Flour p.
 33-34, Experiment with Kneading p.
 35-36, Experiment with Yeast p.
 37-38 or 39, Experiment with Butter p.
 62-63 or Experiment with Cheese p.
 104-105.
 Copies of all experiments are available to download at go.illinois.edu/Cooking301Experiments.
 Bring a document with a printed picture of your experiment and the answers to the experiment questions to remain on display with your project.
-Due to space limitations at State Fair, the size of the experiment document should be no larger than an 8 $\frac{1}{2}$ " x 11" binder or folder.
+Due to space limitations at State Fair, the size of the experiment document should be no larger than an 8 1/2" x 11" binder or folder.